Encharted Cook

 Instructions

-• Preheat the oven to 350°F/177°C and line a rimmed baking pan with parchment paper and set it aside.
+• Preheat and Prepare.
+Preheat the oven to 350°F/177°C and line a rimmed baking sheet or pan with parchment paper and set it aside.

-• Mix the parmesan cheese and the garlic powder in a small bowl and set aside.
+• Make the Seasoning Mix.
+Mix the parmesan cheese and the garlic powder in a small bowl and set aside.

 2 Tablespoons Grated Parmesan Cheese, ¼ Teaspoon Garlic Powder

-• Place the cubed bread in a large bowl.
+• Oil the Bread Cubes.
+Place the cubed bread in a large bowl.
 Using a teaspoon or small plastic bottle, drizzle the cubed bread with half of the olive oil.
 Turn the cubes with a large spoon and drizzle them with the remaining olive oil.

 2 Cups Cubed Bread, 2 Tablespoons Olive Oil

-• Sprinkle the cubes with the garlic cheese mixture.
+• Add the Seasoning.
+Sprinkle the cubes with the garlic cheese mixture.
 Using a large spoon turn and toss the bread cubes until they are evenly coated.

-• Spread and separate the cubes onto the prepared pan in a single layer.
+• Spread in Pan.
+Spread and separate the cubes onto the prepared pan in a single layer.

 Notes